springfall2008/batpred/README.md

   - **days_previous_weight** A list of the weightings to use of the data for each of the days in days_previous.
   - **forecast_hours** - the number of hours to forecast ahead, 48 is the suggested amount.
   - **forecast_plan_hours** - the number of hours after the next charge slot to include in the plan, default 24 hours is the suggested amount (to match energy rate cycles)
-  - **max_windows** - Maximum number of charge and discharge windows, the default is 32.
-Larger numbers of windows can increase runtime, but is needed if you decide to use smaller slots (e.g. 5, 10 or 15 minutes).

 ### Inverter information
 The following are entity names in HA for GivTCP, assuming you only have one inverter and the entity names are standard then it will be auto discovered